 Clicking on download link will take you to Firefox Add-ons page.
 Just click on “Add to Firefox” in the Firebug section.

 Firefox will download the Add-on.
 Upon completion, a dialog box would appear in order to install Firebug.
-Click on “Install” button.
+Click on the “Install” button.

 Once the installation is done, a notification saying “Firebug has been installed successfully” can be seen.
 Even if this doesn’t appear, there isn’t anything to worry.